 - When it’s completely chilled through and firmed up then add the crumb topping and serve!

-*The hardened cream from a can of coconut cream will usually equal about 1 and 1/4 cups (300ml).
+- Coconut cream.
+The hardened/separated cream from one 14 ounce can of coconut cream will usually equal about 1 and ¼ cups (300ml).
 If you have to replace the coconut cream in this recipe with a different cream then this is the amount you would use.

-*Our pie dish is 9-inches round and 2 and 1/2 inches deep.
+- Pie dish.
+Our pie dish is 9-inches round and 2 and ½ inches deep.
 It needs to be a deep pie dish to fit the volume of this cheesecake.
 You could also use a 9-inch springform pan.